Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 You can apply for an advance payment.
 This is a loan payment and will be expected to repay it by way of regular deductions from your monthly Universal Credit payments once these start.

 Between March and June 2020, people receiving benefits were not required to attend any job centre appointments.
-Furthermore those people claiming benefits Job Seekers Allowance or Universal Credit, and who are normally expected to look for work as a condition of claiming their benefit, had any work serach requirements suspended during that three month period.
+Furthermore, those people claiming benefits Job Seekers Allowance or Universal Credit, and who are normally expected to look for work as a condition of claiming their benefit, had any work search requirements suspended during that three month period.

-You can only claim Carer's Allowance if you are looking after someone who is on qualifying disability benefit such as the care component of Disability Living Allowance (DLA) at the middle or highest rate or the daily living component of Personal Independence Payment.
+You can only claim Carer’s Allowance if you are looking after someone who is on qualifying disability benefit such as the care component of Disability Living Allowance (DLA) at the middle or highest rate or the daily living component of Personal Independence Payment (PIP)

 These disability benefits are only paid to people with long-term disabilities or illnesses.
 Because of this you are unlikely to be able to claim Carer’s Allowance for looking after someone with Coronavirus unless they are already getting a qualifying disability as a result of pre-existing disabilities or health problems.

 If your child gets the relevant rates of DLA or PIP you may be able to claim Carer’s Allowance if your earnings have stopped or have dropped below £128 per week after deductions.